DataHealth-Lab/groupwebsite_develop/content/project-impact/clinical-guidelines/index.md

 ---

-## 📚 Our Research Cited in Guidelines
+## 📚 Our Research Cited in Patents, Policy Documents and Guidelines

 Our scientific publications have been cited in several key documents, including: